caroline-wall/applied_machine_learning_public/final_project.md

 Model Performance:

 The model performed with a training accuracy of _ , a training loss of _ , a validation accuracy of _ , and a validation loss of _ .
-This was higher than expected and may be due to the dataset used.
+This was higher than expected.
+In fact, this model unexpectedly performed better than the model found in [another study](https://onlinelibrary.wiley.com/doi/epdf/10.1002/spy2.9), in which n-grams, feature extraction, and other, more sophisticated methods were used.
+This difference is likely due to the dataset on which this model was trained.
 Most of the real news text was formatted in a way such that it began with the name of the city in which the news occurred in all caps.
+Therefore, it is likely had an easier time picking up on whether a text was fake or real, as it was able to rely on that significant formatting difference.

 Project Proposal: